nadavmatalon/MCP3221/README.md

 ## RUNNING THE EXAMPLE SKETCH

-1) Hook-up the MCP3221 to the Arduino as explained above.
+1) Hook-up the MCP3221 to the Arduino as explained in the Example Sketch.
 2) Upload the Example Sketch to the Arduino.
 3) Open the Serial Communications Window (make sure the baud-rate is set to 9600).
 4) You should be able to see detailed feedback from running each of the public methods of the library.

 ## BUG REPORTS